kalxas/rasdaman/doc/main/02_inst-guide.rst

 security policy in a rasdaman federation network.

 Note that the federation connectivity graph is not necessarily
-symmetric: a ``ras­mgr`` may send requests to some other ``rasmgr``, but not accept re­quests, and vice versa, depending on the individual configuration.
+symmetric: a ``rasmgr`` may send requests to some other ``rasmgr``, but not accept requests, and vice versa, depending on the individual configuration.

-Each host individually respects these statements, there is no global ras­da­man federation configuration.
+Each host individually respects these statements, there is no global rasdaman federation configuration.

 Federation node addressing
 --------------------------